Adricarpin/Flask-REST-API/README.md

 Before going with the code, I think is essential to first set the plan:

-Essentially, we want to create an application that takes as **inputs** the different characteristics of and individual, and **outputs** the probability that the individual has to earn more than 50k given those characteristics.
+Essentially, we want to create an application that takes as **inputs** the different characteristics of and individual, and **outputs** the probability that the individual has to earn more than 50k a year given those characteristics.

 Therefore, in the main page we will need to specify the inputs:

 ![index_full](https://user-images.githubusercontent.com/86348959/136525948-db643913-a4f4-4d32-97ae-da989aa03b88.png)

-and once we submit them, the application will send us to a page where we can see the outputs:
+and once we submit them, the application will send us to a page where we can see the output:

 ![output_full](https://user-images.githubusercontent.com/86348959/136525967-928012a3-6e96-4ab7-8f05-03b4e1b58610.png)